PriyaranjanKS/FusionDevBlogs/_posts/2024-08-19-Copilot-Llama.md

 Concat(Topic.varFormattedTable, MaterialName & ":" & VendorName & ":" & LeadTime & ":" & Quality & ":"& UnitPrice, ", ")

 ```
-This way, from the previous filtered table, we will concat the Material Name and details in the readable format which can be shared as an input to the Llama Prompt
+This way, from the previous filtered table, we will concat the Material Name and details in the readable string format which can be shared as an input to the Llama Prompt
 ![Filtered Output](\images\13_CopilotLlama\41.png)

 ## Step 6: Add an HTTP Request for Llama Model